holoviz/lumen/doc/getting_started/core_concepts.md

       tables: Allows declaring a subset of tables to download
     pipeline: The pipeline driving the views of this layout.
 Each View can independently declare a pipeline or all use the shared pipeline defined at the layout level
     views: A list of metrics to monitor and display on the endpoint
-      - pipeline: The Pipeline driving the View
+      - pipeline: The [Pipeline]`lumen.pipeline.Pipeline` driving the View
         type: The type of View to use for rendering the table ...: Additional parameters for the View
     layout: The layout inside the card(s), e.g. 'row', 'column' or 'grid'